berkyalcinkaya/fungalvision/README.md

 These are addressed below in [Troubleshooting: Common Problems](##troubleshooting:-common-problems)

-# Running yeastvision
+# Running fungalvision

 ## Quickstart
 Activate the correct conda environment.
 In the command prompt, run either
-- `yeastvision -test` to open the GUI with our sample 10-frame movie.
+- `fungalvision -test` to open the GUI with our sample 10-frame movie.
-- `yeastvision` to open a blank GUI window.
+- `fungalvision` to open a blank GUI window.
 Drag and drop <ins>directory</ins> containing 2D-image files into the GUI to begin segmenting, labeling, or processing

-Yeastvision accepts directories of image files, loaded through drag-and-drop or the file menu.
+fungalvision accepts directories of image files, loaded through drag-and-drop or the file menu.
 Each file in the directory should contain only a single 2D image, named with a standard image file extension.

 **Note:** As you segment, interpolate, or process images, GUI-generated labels and images are stored in the loaded directory as `.npz` files.
 Deleting these files results in loss of the data.

-**Yeastvision expects directories to contain only files with valid image extensions or `.npz` files created in previous yeastvision sessions.**
+**fungalvision expects directories to contain only files with valid image extensions or `.npz` files created in previous fungalvision sessions.**

 **Important:** Ensure that all images in the same channel have the same dimensions.